 Appliances plus: Refrigerator, range, microwave, coffeemaker, toaster, charcoal barbecue, picnic table & laundry

 Rental inclusions:nbsp; Linens/towels, dishes, silverware, pots, pans, tide clock, etc.

 And just about everything else you should need to get started or forgot, right down to the soap, tissues, toilet paper, hair dryer, tea bags, coffee, etc..

 Situated: a little over a half mile from the ocean, bus stop, center of town, about a mile to the ferry and 1.3 miles from the park.

 Welcome to Acadia National Park in Winter Harbor, Maine.

-Wes & Carney Williams: Unavailable ~Rates Interior pics Area Pics Availability Guestbook E-mail Top
+Wes & Carney Williams: Unavailable ~Interior pics Area Pics Calendar Guestbook E-mail Top